CodyTolene/Pico-Portal/README.md

 4. Copy the contents from `src/` (this repo) to the root of your Raspberry Pi Pico W using the Thonny IDE.

    > ![Info][img-info] **Note:** Be sure the "src/modules/" is copied and that the folder exists.

+5. Replace the files in the `templates/` directory with the desired template files ("index.html", "success.html", etc.).

+   > ![Info][img-info] You can add/update request handlers in the file `src/services/portal_service.py`.

+   > ![Info][img-info] **Attention Security Professionals:** Security researchers, penetration testers, and ethical hackers can explore the [Red Portals repository][url-red-portals] to learn how to use this tool for testing rogue access points and enhancing network defenses.

+   Security researchers, penetration testers, and ethical hackers see here to learn how to use this to test rogue access points with this tool.

-5. Unplug your Raspberry Pi Pico W from your computer and connect it to a power source.
+6. Unplug your Raspberry Pi Pico W from your computer and connect it to a power source.

-6. Your Raspberry Pi Pico W will now boot up and display the Pico Portal interface on the Pimoroni screen.
+7. Your Raspberry Pi Pico W will now boot up and display the Pico Portal interface on the Pimoroni screen.

 ### User Defined Settings <a name="user-defined-settings"></a>